masterdev0218/meen-stack-articles/README.md

 * The EJS (Express JS) template engine enables the use of static template files with dynamic content.
 It is faster and simpler than Angular or React but has less features.
 * Partials were used to be able to reuse the same code, eg header.ejs - which includes the Bootstrap CDN link & navbar.ejs - a common top navigation bar.
-* Index (home) page: Article immages with summaries are displayed in a responsive grid so they wrap around nicely as the screen size changes.
+* Index (home) page: Article images with summaries are displayed in a responsive grid so they wrap around nicely as the screen size changes.
 The number of articles is displayed at the top using the articles array length.
-* Display_all Page: The footer shows the creation date, formatted using the Javascript 'toLocaleDateString' method.
-There are also buttons to redirect to article view-all and edt pages.
-There is also a delete button with a user confirmation alert.
+* Display_all Page: The header shows the creation date, formatted using the Javascript 'toLocaleDateString' method.
+The footer has buttons to redirect back to the home page and to the article edit page.
+There is also an article delete button with a user confirmation alert.
-* Edit Page: Add updated date to database? currently date is not changing when article is updated.
+* Article Edit Page: User can change all article fields.
+Date will update automatically to todays date.
+Footer has edit cancel and save buttons.
 * New Article page: User can create a new article by filling in validated form fields
-* About page:
+* About page: Displays information about the app.
+Footer has links to the 4 MEEN full-stack technologies used.
-* Contact page:
+* Contact page: Displays Github API data on app author with links to personal website and contact page.

 * Article edit page: 2nd nav menu and credit for image